 INMETRO is the main national accreditation body and is in charge of implementing the national policies regarding quality and metrology established by CONMETRO, which oversees INMETRO’s activities.
 INMETRO is responsible for certification of products, services, licensing, and testing labs, among other duties.

 The Brazilian Association of Technical Standards (ABNT) is the recognized standards organization which establishes and manages marks of conformity with standards applied in voluntary or compulsory product certification schemes.
 ABNT is an accredited registration body to certify quality systems, environmental management systems and several products.
 They develop national standards, and reference ISO and IEC standards, and sometimes, U.S. developed international standards.
-Several U.S. Standards Development Organizations have MOUs with ABNT for cooperation.
+Some U.S. Standards Development Organizations have MOUs with ABNT for cooperation.

 When the need for standardization of a given topic arises, ABNT refers the matter to the responsible Technical Committee, where it will be considered by the various sectors involved.
 Once the draft standard has been prepared, it is then submitted for national consultation.
 In this process, the Draft Standard, prepared by a Study Committee representing the stakeholders and sectors involved, is submitted publicly for consideration.
-During this period, any interested party may express, without any burden, recommendations to the Study Group to authorize the approval of the text as presented; approve of the text with suggestions; or its non-approval, though the interested party must present the technical objections and justification.
+During this period, any interested party may express, recommendations to the Study Group to authorize the approval of the text as presented; approval of the text with suggestions; or its non-approval, though the interested party must present the technical objections and justification.

 INMETRO’s New Conformity Assessment Policy